jfpoilpret/fast-arduino-lib/examples/complete/Conway/README.md

 - `time.hh`: busy loop delay functions (us and ms)
 - `AnalogInput.hh`: self explanatory
 - `SIPO.hh`: handles output to a chain of one or more shift registers, through 3 output pins
-- `FastIO.h`: handles digital IO (used by `Button.hh` and `SIPO.hh`
+- `FastIO.h`: handles digital IO (used by `Button.hh` and `SIPO.hh`)

-Since the program is fully "templatized", this means it can easily be reused for other sizes of LED matrices.
+Since the program is fully "templatized", this means it can easily be reused to handle other sizes of LED matrices.
 I successfully checked it on a 16x16 LED matrix (with 4 shift registers then):

 TODO LINK VIDEO?